 Chemical containers left open or with the lids not completely sealed.
 Containers could be knocked over and spill, or escaping vapours can create a fire and exposure risk.
 Staff aren’t following procedures and supervisors aren’t checking the chemical stores.

 Some Safety Data Sheets (SDSs) are missing from the HAZCHEM Register kept with the cabinet.
 Staff need emergency first aid information in a hurry.
 NOTE: this is also a compliance issue.
-SDSs were not returned after being used or never obtained in the first place.
+SDS were not returned after being used or never obtained in the first place.

 Chemical containers left sitting on top (or next to) the safety cabinet.
 Containers could leak or be knocked over/broken.
 Containers won’t fit in the cabinet, or the cabinet is locked and the manager has the key.